haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Starting at 15th level, your weapon attacks score a critical hit on a roll of 18–20.
 Survivor
 At 18th level, you attain the pinnacle of resilience in battle.
 At the start of each of your turns, you regain hit points equal to 5 + your Constitution modifier if you have no more than half of your hit points left.
 You don’t gain this benefit if you have 0 hit points.
-      Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 25

        Monk
 Class Features